emhart/10-simple-rules-data-storage/manuscript/manuscript.md

   digitization of natural history collections, and provides data and images for biological specimens.

+* **ITIS** (Integrated Taxonomic Information System, <http://www.itis.gov>) is an international partnership of governmental organizations that aims at providing authoritative taxonomic information for plants, animals, fungi and microbes.

 ## File formats {-}

 * **CSV** (Comma-Separated Values) and **TSV** (Tab-Separated Values) are plain text